ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Deferred transaction hashing to reduce CPU/Memory utilization past fast checks.
 - For those using [https://explorerapi.avax-dev.network/](https://explorerapi.avax-dev.network/), the URL is going to be shut down in a future release.
 Please switch over to [https://explorerapi.avax.network/](https://explorerapi.avax.network/).

-For assistance with this update, follow our [Developer FAQ](https://support.avalabs.org/en/collections/2618154-developer-faq), if you are still running into issues you can join our [Discord](https://chat.avax.network/) for help.
+For assistance with this update, you can join our [Discord](https://chat.avax.network/) for help.

 ## v1.0.5 ([View on GitHub](https://github.com/ava-labs/avalanchego/releases/tag/v1.0.5))